vipulnaik/diet-exercise-health/notes/2024-01-12-pfizer-covid-vaccine-updated-booster-dose.md

 ## Appointment

-I arrived at the appointment location at 2:45 PM, 15 minutes before the scheduled appointment time (the appointment instructions recommend arriving 15 minutes before the scheduled appointment time, so I followed those instructions precisely).
+I arrived at the appointment location on Friday 2024-01-12 at 2:45 PM, 15 minutes before the scheduled appointment time (the appointment instructions recommend arriving 15 minutes before the scheduled appointment time, so I followed those instructions precisely).
 The line moved quite slowly, and I got to the counter at about 3:25 PM, when I was initially processed.
 At 3:40 PM, I signed the form (I had filled it online, so they just needed to print it out, but their system was slow).
 I then waited outside the vaccination room, and got vaccinated at 3:45 PM.

 Perhaps due to the large backlog, the pharmacist was in a rush and I didn't get a chance to ask for my vaccine card to be updated before